yyanghydro/yyanghydro/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor, School for the Environment, University of Massachusetts Boston • Hydrology • Urban hydrology • Data-driven modeling)
+subtitle: Yang Yang, Assistant Professor, School for the Environment, University of Massachusetts Boston)

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
   image_circular: false
   more_info: >
     <p>School for the Environment, UMass Boston</p>